Dyscalculia Tutoring in Houston, TX

 Dyscalculia is a broad term encompassing severe difficulties with number concepts and mathematics.
-Many schools do not use the term Dyscalculia to diagnose such hindrances in learning because it includes a wide range of areas of struggle.
+Many schools do not use the term dyscalculia to diagnose such hindrances in learning because it includes a wide range of areas of struggle.
 Generally, a student suffering from dyscalculia will have trouble understanding the meaning of numbers and their quantities, basic operations of addition, subtraction, and mental arithmetic.
-Trying to solve math problems will often partake in common mistakes such as transposing, omitting and reversing numbers.
+Trying to solve math problems will often partake in common mistakes such as transposing, omitting, and reversing numbers.
 Because they do not comprehend math concepts, they cannot remember them and therefore cannot build onto them to master more complex math problems.
-Dyscalculia is often mistaken for solely being an academic problem but has an adverse affect on students’ day-to-day lives because it can lead to confusion with abstract concepts of time and direction, sequences of events, and memory for names.
-In addition, Individuals with dyscalculia are often impacted in their social lives by easily disorientating left and right, dealing with the exchange of money, having trouble learning musical concepts, following directions, and lacking “big picture” thinking.
+Dyscalculia is often mistaken for solely being an academic problem but has an adverse effect on students’ day-to-day lives because it can lead to confusion with abstract concepts of time and direction, sequences of events, and memory for names.
+In addition, individuals with dyscalculia are often impacted in their social lives by the simple act of differentiating left from right, dealing with the exchange of money, having trouble learning musical concepts, following directions, and lacking “big picture” thinking.

 Many techniques used in our Educational Therapy specifically target the characteristics of Dyscalculia and help with treatment.
 Rhythmic Writing improves directionality, the ability to do intermodal tasks, and develops sensory integration.
-Math Block improves formation and retention of visual images, mathematical reasoning and logical thinking, and language processing.
-This same technique also develops problem solving ability, mathematical vocabulary and concepts, and internalizes basic math facts.
+Math Block improves the formation and retention of visual images, mathematical reasoning and logical thinking, and language processing.
+This same technique also develops the problem-solving ability, mathematical vocabulary, and concepts, and internalizes basic math facts.
 The Map technique is specifically implemented to improve directionality and long-term visual memory, and our Auditory Memory Training improves short-term auditory sequential memory and develops strategic thinking.

 How our Dyscalculia Tutors in Houston help